sphis-sinco/SincoAndPortilizen/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 # Describe the bug
-A clear and concise description of what the bug is.
+A description on the bug is.

-# Step-by-step instructions to reproduce the bug
+# Instructions to reproduce the bug
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'